cathrynploehn-NIST/Visualizationintroduction/Assessing Information Visualization.md

 ##Themes in Evaluation

-Plaisant (2004) found four main themes of visualization evaluation:
+What are the overarching themes in the types of strategies used in evaluating visualizations?
+First, Plaisant (2004) found four main themes of visualization evaluation:
 - __Controlled experiments__ comparing design elements
 - __Usability evaluation__ of a tool
 - __Controlled experiments__ comparing two or more tools
 - __Case studies__ of tools in realistic settings

+However, we can also sort studies by their use of theoretical or practical evaluation techniques:

+- __Empirical__: Usability testing and controlled experiments.
+Appear to be at the core of evaluation (Chin et al. 2002).
+- __Heuristic__: Expert review according to established guidelines

+Isenberg et al. (2013) also categorized themes of evaluation into science versus design.

 ###Empirical vs heuristic

-We can also sort studies by their use of theoretical or practical evaluation techniques:
-__Empirical__: Usability testing and controlled experiments.
-Appear to be at the core of evaluation (Chin et al. 2002).
-__Heuristic__: Expert review according to established guidelines

 ####Empirical

 Empirical evaluation approaches contain both __qualitative__ (characteristics) and __quantitative__ (measured values) measurement methods.
 Both types of methods have their own advantages and tradeoffs (Isenberg 2013).